Far North Quilt Trail - Fairbanks

 photograph by Grace Wilson

-Please check out the map of the quilt trail, which can be followed both virtually and in person.
-Click on the pins to discover more about each barn quilt.
+Click on the pins on the map to discover more about each barn quilt.

 *Please note that some barn quilts registered on the Far North Quilt Trail are NOT accessible to the public.
 A select few are located at private residences, please enjoy images and information about these paintings online.